 - Which options lies in privacy by design?

 - How can informed consent procedures be improved for unconscious people?

 - How do we balance data protection and informed consent against other societal values?

 - How can we develop standard procedures for collecting and researching on clinical data in big data projects?

-The aim of the seminar is to initiate a dialogue between HBP scientists, HBP data managers and external experts and stakeholders, on how to standardize procedures for data governance and informed consent.
-The outcome of the seminar will include recommendations for the research community and concrete input to the HBP Standard Operating Procedures (SOPs) and data policy manuals.
+The aim of the seminar was to initiate a dialogue between HBP scientists, HBP data managers and external experts and stakeholders, on how to standardize procedures for data governance and informed consent.
+The outcome of the seminar includes recommendations for the research community and concrete input to the HBP Standard Operating Procedures (SOPs) and data policy manuals.

 Participants at the seminar

-Invited participants include researchers and ethics managers from HBP, representatives from the HBP Ethics Advisory Board (EAB), representatives from major patient organisations, researchers from biobanks and experts bioethics.
+Invited participants included researchers and ethics managers from HBP, representatives from the HBP Ethics Advisory Board (EAB), representatives from major patient organisations, researchers from biobanks and experts bioethics.